erikjanderson/SGC-Enhancement-Suite/README.md

 **Note:** If there are child Scheduled Data Imports related to the selected job, those child jobs will not be executed and will have to be individually executed for each job that you want to track.
 ### Tranform a single import set row
-If you are testing things out or are trying to debug an individual issue, you can transform import set rows individually using the **[SGC Enance] Transform this row** UI Action.
+If you are testing things out or are trying to debug an individual issue, you can transform import set rows individually using the **[SGC Enhance] Transform this row** UI Action.
 This will still allow you to perform a roll back later on but helps keep things simple when first working with a new connector.

 ![](Docs/TransformSingleRowUIAction.png)

 ## Perform a rollback
 After an import has completed, the SGC Enhancement Suite receives a rollback context ID which allows us to roll back the completed import to the CMDB's previous state.
 ### Roll back an import set run
-Either from the transform history table or by reviewing the import set run's for a spesific import set, navigate to the transform history once the processing is complete.
+Either from the transform history table or by reviewing the import set run's for a specific import set, navigate to the transform history once the processing is complete.
 Use the **[SGC Enhance] Roll back** UI Action to begin the roll back.

 ![](Docs/RollBackImportSetRun.png)

-You can monitor the progress of the rollback by simply watching the total processed count on the tranform history record count backwards to 0 or empty.
+You can monitor the progress of the rollback by simply watching the total processed count on the transform history record count backwards to 0 or empty.
 The Transform History record does not get deleted though.

 ![](Docs/RunningImportSetRunTab.png)

 ### Roll back an import set's most recent run
-Simply for convenience, you can additionally perfrom a rollback from the import set record using the **[SG Enhance] Roll back most recent run** UI Action.
+Simply for convenience, you can additionally perform a rollback from the import set record using the **[SG Enhance] Roll back most recent run** UI Action.
 This will look at the most recent import set for this import set and perform the rollback.

 ![](Docs/RollBackImportSetRun.png)